emilyjspencer/Design-refresher/README.md

 * **Media queries** - change the presentation of content based on different viewport sizes - vary according to which device is being used.
+* Can be applied to CSS styles

+* This media query returns the paragraph when the device's width is no more than 800px

 ```html
 @media (max-width: 800px) {